Nowhere to go? Take your time getting

 states over 4 and a half years full-time in an RV converted to hold

 1,000 books on men's issues (see Bookmobile),

-1. Over 3,500 books, videos and audio tapes now reside in the Men's Study.
-2. Ganesha awaits outside to invite seekers to gain knowledge about men in this place.
+1. Almost 6,000 books, videos and audio tapes once resided in the Men's Study.
+Following my stroke in 2014, I sent them to the Changing Men's collection at Michigan State University.
+2. Ganesha awaits outside to invite seekers to gain knowledge, meditate or just relax inside.
 3. 7/30/03 sunset reflected in the front sliding glass door.
-Learn more about Intern possibilities.
 4. Entrance mat

 1. A total of 256 linear feet of men's books with

 2. Ganesha reclined behind the recliner and 3.
 Ganesha overseeing everything from the top shelf.